Make It Yours

 - Select a folder, click the dropdown, and Download

-- Move into your local claude-workspace folder
+Move the unzipped folder into your claude-workspace

 Other tools